-Arestin (minocycline hydrochloride) is an antibiotic used during root planning and scaling procedures to treat periodontal disease.
+Arestin (minocycline hydrochloride) is an antibiotic used during root planing and scaling procedures to treat periodontal disease.
 Periodontitis is a gum infection that seriously damages your oral health.

 Arestin is best used in tandem with other health treatments like good eating habits, regular flossing, and brushing.